chargebee/chargebee-ios/README.md

 The above function will handle the purchase against App Store Connect and send the IAP receipt for server-side receipt verification to your Chargebee account.
 Use the Subscription ID returned by the above function, to check for Subscription status on Chargebee and confirm the access - granted or denied.

+##### Returns Plan Object

+This function returns the plan ID associated with a subscription.
+You can associate JSON metadata with the Apple App Store plans in Chargebee and retrieve the same by passing plan ID to the SDK method - [retrievePlan](https://github.com/chargebee/chargebee-ios#get-plan-details)(PC 1.0) or [retrieveItem](https://github.com/chargebee/chargebee-ios#get-item-details)(PC 2.0).

 #### Get Subscription Status for Existing Subscribers

 The following are methods for checking the subscription status of a subscriber who already purchased the product.